-I was already sick of the same routine because at that time, I wasn’t feeling like my normal, outgoing self.
+After my first year of college, I couldn’t imagine going through the same experience for the next three years in a row.
+I was already sick of the same routine because, at that time, I wasn’t feeling like my normal, outgoing self.
 Although I knew I wanted to finish school and get my degree, I had little motivation and no idea how to fix it.

 Going to all of these countries I had never been to, with people I had never met, where the only person who really knew me was me, forced me to deeply focus on myself and how I represent myself around others.
-With this, I experienced a new level of vulnerability that called for a large amount of self reflection.
+With this, I experienced a new level of vulnerability that called for a large amount of self-reflection.

-While on the internship portion of my semester, this new sense of vulnerability revealed itself more prominently than ever.
-I worked full-time as a digital marketing intern in Sydney, Australia at a company called Ultimate Travel.
+While on the internship portion of my semester, this new sense of vulnerability revealed itself more prominently than ever: I worked full-time as a digital marketing intern in Sydney, Australia at a company called Ultimate Travel.

-My internship didn’t just teach me how to optimize digital content, or how to manage a new marketing campaign; I learned how to adapt in an environment so different from my own, and work effectively in a professional atmosphere.
-I ended up absolutely loving my internship and all of the people I worked with at Ultimate Travel - they even gave me a nickname, “Tinks”.
+My internship didn’t just teach me how to optimize digital content, or how to manage a new marketing campaign–I learned how to adapt in an environment so different from my own and work effectively in a professional atmosphere.
+I ended up absolutely loving my internship and all of the people I worked with at Ultimate Travel!
+They even gave me a nickname, “Tinks.”
 On my last day they gave me a card that I still keep in my room today.

 My itinerary then took me to Tanzania, where myself and five other gap students had the opportunity to learn about the culture and life of the Tanzanian people.
-We were welcomed into the environment of a small village, living amongst the people, and engaging with the children.
+We were welcomed into the environment of a small village, living amongst the people and engaging with the children.

 To the children and families in Tanzania, clean water is a privilege.
-Their day-to-day challenges were fundamental - food, water, and shelter.
-One would typically think that people facing these hardships would be struggling visibly.
-However, what I found so interesting about the children in Tanzania, was that they were genuinely happy.
-They didn’t have smartphones, TVs, or computers, but they all had one thing in common - their love for life, and everyone living it!
+Their day-to-day challenges were fundamental: food, water, and shelter.
+One would typically think that people facing these hardships would be struggling visibly; however, what I found so interesting about the children in Tanzania was that they were genuinely happy.
+They didn’t have smartphones, TVs, or computers, but they all had one thing in common: their love for life, and everyone living it!

-The gap semester began with a cultural immersion into Europe and ended with a leadership academy in London where we all came back together from our different experiences to share what we had learned and our plans for the future.
-The Leadership Academy successfully completed my learning about myself and this new motivation I had found.
-It was honestly one of the most amazing parts of the trip in terms of learning about others, bringing the group closer together, and really building that special connection we all have.
+My gap semester began with Guided Exploration of Europe and ended with Leadership Academy in London, where we all came back together from our different experiences to share what we had learned and our plans for the future.
+Leadership Academy successfully completed my journey learning about myself and this new motivation I had discovered; it was honestly one of the most amazing parts of the trip in terms of learning about others, bringing the group closer together, and really building that special connection we all have.